-Outpatient appointments are arranged following a referral from a general practitioner (GP).
-Once the health service has received a referral from your GP, we will send you a letter with details such as which clinic you are required to attend and how to prepare for your appointment.
+Outpatient appointments are arranged once we receive a referral.
+Once the health service has received a referral, we will send you a letter with details such as which clinic you are required to attend and how to prepare for your appointment.

-If your condition changes, or you are concerned about your health before the date of your appointment, please contact your GP.
+If your condition changes, or you are concerned about your health before the date of your appointment, please contact your referring clinician.

 What to bring

 - A list of medications (including strength and dosage)

 - Any additional special items listed on your letter